GuillaumeDupuy/PetroDash/README.md

 The aim of this project is to shed light on a topic of public interest (such as weather, environment, politics, public life, finance, transportation, culture, health, sports, economy, agriculture, ecology, etc.) that I have chosen.
 I have utilized unaltered, publicly available Open Data.

 I have chosen to focus on the price of fuels in France.
-You will find a "**data**" directory where all the downloaded CSV files are located, the "**get_data.py**" script that allows you to fetch a new CSV for more up-to-date data, and the scrip to launch the dashboard for visualizing the data in various formats.
+You will find a "**data**" directory where all the downloaded CSV files are located, the "**get_data.py**" script that allows you to fetch a new CSV for more up-to-date data, and the script "**app.py**" to launch the dashboard for visualizing the data in various formats.

+## About the Data

+The data is provided by data.gouv and is available [here](https://www.data.gouv.fr/fr/datasets/prix-des-carburants-en-france-flux-instantane-v2-amelioree/).

+The data is updated every 10 minutes.

+## About the Dashboard

+The dashboard is made with Streamlit.
+You can find the documentation [here](https://docs.streamlit.io/en/stable/).

 ### Installation